ractoon/wp-express/README.md

 ## Running the Application

-From the main directory run
+In the main directory (`wp-express` if you followed the installation instructions above) run the following command to start the application:

 ```
 npm run start